top of page

 Signs of a Failing Engine Mount

 Common symptoms of a bad engine mount include increased engine vibration, thumping noises during acceleration or braking, and visible engine movement.
-You may also feel the engine shift when shifting gears or taking off from a stop.
-If left unaddressed, the mount can completely separate—causing serious mechanical problems.
+You may also feel the engine shift when changing gears or taking off from a stop.
+If left unaddressed, the mount can completely separate, causing serious mechanical problems.

 How a Bad Mount Causes Collateral Damage